PaulDuvall/aws-5-mins/vpc-reachability/README.md

 # Analyze whether Instance A can reach Instance B?
 aws ec2 start-network-insights-analysis \
     --network-insights-path-id NETWORK-PATH-ID-AB

+# You can now see the analysis result as Reachable.
+If you click the URL link of analysis id nip-xxxxxxxxxxxxxxxxx, you can see the route hop by hop.
+aws ec2 create-tags --resources NETWORK-PATH-ID-AB --tags Key=Name,Value=A2B

+# The communication from instance A to instance C is not reachable because the security group attached to instance C does not allow any incoming traffic.
+aws ec2 create-tags --resources NETWORK-PATH-ID-AC --tags Key=Name,Value=A2C

 # Assess Path between Instance A and Instance C
 aws ec2 create-network-insights-path \